EmbedJournal/embedjournal/_posts/2013-06-19-arduino-sd-card-initialization-failed.md

 * Is your wiring correct?
 * did you change the chipSelect pin to match your shield or module?</pre>

-Then after some research I discovered that, the Arduino SD library is just a colorful wrapper for theA [SDfatlib](https://code.google.com/p/sdfatlib/), and the actual library has much more options and can be used to debug properly.
+Then after some research I discovered that, the Arduino SD library is just a colorful wrapper for the [SDfatlib](https://code.google.com/p/sdfatlib/), and the actual library has much more options and can be used to debug properly.
 When I tested the quick start sketch form the newly installed library, I got this error message,

 ``` text
 SD chip select is the key hardware option.